 Before we analyze that story, it will be helpful for us to briefly define some key words and phrases.
 We will define terms as the Book of Mormon writers used them.

-Jew.
-Lehi, a descendant of Joseph through Manasseh (see Alma 10:3), considered himself a Jew because he was a citizen of the kingdom of Judah.
+Jew: Lehi, a descendant of Joseph through Manasseh (Alma 10:3), considered himself to be a Jew because he was a citizen of the kingdom of Judah.
 He was a Jewish national.
 Thus, the Book of Mormon writers speak of themselves and their posterity as descendants of the Jews (see 2 Nephi 30:4; D&C 19:27).

-Times of the Gentiles.
-The phrase times of the Gentiles refers to the period between the destruction of the kingdom of Israel after the earthly ministry of Christ and the reestablishment of that nation with Christ as its king in the Millennium.
+Times of the Gentiles: This is the period between the destruction of the kingdom of Israel after the earthly ministry of Christ and the re-establishment of that nation with Christ as its king in the Millennium.
 At the beginning of the Millennium, all Gentile or man-made governments will be superseded by the law of the gospel with Christ as king.

-Redemption of Jerusalem.
-To be redeemed is to be freed from the dominion and power of Satan.
+Redemption of Jerusalem: To be redeemed is to be freed from the dominion and power of Satan.
 Jerusalem will be redeemed when the law of the gospel again becomes the law of its citizens.
-Christ will be their king, and the citizens of that kingdom will have taken upon themselves His name in the waters of baptism and will again be a covenant people.
+Christ will be their king, and the citizens of that kingdom will have taken upon themselves his name in the waters of baptism and be again a covenant people.

-Salvation of our God.
-The phrase salvation of our God, which is commonly found in prophetic descriptions of the winding up scene of earth’s history, refers to the ultimate triumph of Christ.
-The word salvation used in the Bible is a translation of the Hebrew word yeshooaw and could also have been translated “deliverance” or “victory.”
-To see the salvation of our God is to see the triumph of Christ over all His enemies.
+Salvation of Our God: This phrase, which is commonly found in prophetic descriptions of the winding up scene of earth’s history, refers to the ultimate triumph of Christ.
+The word salvation as used in the Bible is a translation of the Hebrew word yeshooaw and could also have been translated “deliverance” or “victory.”
+To see the salvation of our God is to see the triumph of Christ over all his enemies.
 It will include the gathering of all the tribes of Israel into one fold with the Lord’s sanctuary in their midst.

 Twice during that terrible night of darkness that attested to the death of Christ in the Old World, the voice of the Redeemer spoke to those in the New World.
 I do not think I overstate the matter in suggesting that the world has never known a more dramatic teaching moment.
 The audible voice of the Lord had been heard speaking from the heavens before, but never to such an extensive and numerous audience.
 May I suggest that we have not given sufficient attention to what was said on those two occasions.
 We will begin this study at that point.

 The Mosaic dispensation had now ended.
 The old covenant had been fulfilled.
-Thus the instruction: “Ye shall offer up unto me no more the shedding of blood; yea, your sacrifices and your burnt offerings shall be done away, for I will accept none of your sacrifices and your burnt offerings” (3 Nephi 9:19).
-Foreshadowing the new order or covenant, He said: “Ye shall offer for a sacrifice unto me a broken heart and a contrite spirit.
-And whoso cometh unto me with a broken heart and a contrite spirit, him will I baptize with fire and with the Holy Ghost” (3 Nephi 9:20).
+Thus the instruction: “Ye shall offer up unto me no more the shedding of blood; yea, your sacrifices and your burnt offerings shall be done away, for I will accept none of your sacrifices and your burnt offerings.”
+Foreshadowing the new order or covenant he said: “Ye shall offer for a sacrifice unto me a broken heart and a contrite spirit.
+And whoso cometh unto me with a broken heart and a contrite spirit, him will I baptize with fire and with the Holy Ghost” (3 Nephi 9:17–20).
 So great was the astonishment caused by this most unique communication from heaven that there was silence in the land for the space of many hours.
 Even the wailing over the loss of kindred and loved ones ceased.

 A second time, from the midst of the darkness, the voice of the Lord was heard:

-The third occasion in which a voice from heaven was heard in 3 Nephi was that of the Father introducing His Son to those assembled at the temple in the land Bountiful.
+The third occasion in which a voice from heaven was heard in 3 Nephi was that of the Father introducing his son to those assembled at the temple in the land Bountiful.
 In my judgment, the best reading of the text places this a year later (see 3 Nephi 8:5; 10:18).
-A group of about 2,500 people—men, women, and children—were assembled “conversing about this Jesus Christ, of whom the sign had been given concerning his death” (3 Nephi 11:2; see also 17:25).
+A group of about 2,500 people—men, women, and children—were assembled “conversing about this Jesus Christ, of whom the sign had been given concerning his death” (3 Nephi 17:25; 11:2).
 They were there as families.
 The nature of temple worship either anciently or in our own dispensation is not such that we would normally expect a family congregation of this size to be present.
-I wonder if this was not a meeting being held for the purpose of commemorating the events of the terrible night of darkness.
+I wonder if this was not a meeting being held for the purpose of commemorating the events of the terrible night of darkness?

 Following this matchless experience in which each of those present became special witnesses of the reality of Christ’s suffering and triumph over death, Nephi was called and given the authority to baptize.
 Eleven others were also called and given the same authority.
 Instructions then followed relative to the manner in which that ordinance was to be performed.
 All capable of repentance were to be baptized (see 3 Nephi 11:21–27).

-Calling a quorum of twelve would also have been understood as a prophecy of an ultimate day when all twelve tribes of Israel would again be united as one nation under their true Messiah.
+Calling a quorum of twelve would also have been understood as a prophecy of an ultimate day when Israel, all twelve of its tribes, would again be united as one nation under their true Messiah.
 As long as we have twelve apostles, the promise exists that Israel will be gathered and the promises made to the fathers will be fulfilled.